michaljerabek/Crown-Control/README.md

 - `CTRL + ALT` — switches active pane and its size

 **It requires `F9` and `F9 + MODIFIER_KEYS` shortcuts to be available.**

+*Note: This behavior will probably change to support more then two panes.*

 ### Turn: Default